munificent/craftinginterpreters/book/methods-and-initializers.md

 instead of the usual implicit `nil` most functions return.
 In order to do *that*, the compiler needs to actually know when it is compiling an initializer.
-We detect that by checking to see if the name of the method we're compiling is "init":
+We detect that by checking to see if the name of the method we're compiling is "init".

 ^code initializer-name (1 before, 1 after)

-We define a new function type to distinguish initializers from other methods:
+We define a new function type to distinguish initializers from other methods.

 ^code initializer-type-enum (1 before, 1 after)

-Whenever the compiler emits the implicit return at the end of a body, we check the type to decide whether to insert the initializer-specific behavior:
+Whenever the compiler emits the implicit return at the end of a body, we check the type to decide whether to insert the initializer-specific behavior.

 ^code return-this (1 before, 1 after)